sixesandsevens/malcrawl/README.md

 ```

 Use `python cli.py --help` for a full list of arguments.

+Customising the User-Agent ensures that all HTTP requests, including external
+script downloads, present the specified identifier.
+Some sites block requests
+without a User-Agent which can cause script fetching to fail.

 ## Optional Sandboxing
 If Node.js is available you can enable lightweight sandbox execution of detected scripts.
 Behaviour such as network requests or DOM access will be logged alongside other findings.